axiezai/FINS2020/README.md

 Frontiers in Neuropsychiatry Seminars (FINS) Oct.
 13th 2020
 ---

 This repository includes contents for my talk at WCM's virtual FINS on Tuesday Oct.
 13th, 2020.
+If you have any questions about using the jupyter notebooks or something is not working, please open an issue.

 Material are gathered from the following papers:
  - [Spectral graph theory of brain oscillations](https://onlinelibrary.wiley.com/doi/full/10.1002/hbm.24991)
  - [Emergence of canonical functional networks from complex-valued Laplacian of structural connnectome](https://www.biorxiv.org/content/10.1101/2020.09.16.300384v1)

 The open source repository for the spectral graph model is located at: [https://github.com/Raj-Lab-UCSF/spectrome](https://github.com/Raj-Lab-UCSF/spectrome)

+You may either download the files as a `.zip` or do a `git clone` to your desired destination.

 Relevant files in this repo:
  ```